GrahamCampbell/Laravel-Security/README.md

 ## Usage

+**Classes\Security**

+This is the class of most interest.
+It is bound to the ioc container as `'security'` and can be accessed using the `Facades\Security` facade.
+There is one public method of interest.

+The `'clean'` method will parse a string removing xss vulnerabilities.
+This parsing is strongly based on the security class from [Codeigniter 2.1](http://ellislab.com/codeigniter).

+**Facades\Security**

+This facade will dynamically pass static method calls to the `'security'` object in the ioc container which by default is the `Classes\Security` class.

+**SecurityServiceProvider**

+This class contains no public methods of interest.
+This class should be added to the providers array in `app/config/app.php`.
+This class will setup ioc bindings.

+**Further Information**

-There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Security ) for Laravel Security.
+Feel free to check out the [API Documentation](http://grahamcampbell.github.io/Laravel-Security ) for Laravel Security.
 You may see an example of implementation in [Laravel Binput](https://github.com/GrahamCampbell/Laravel-Binput).

 ## Updating Your Fork